-Kelly Bidle, Pamela Brown, Lindsey Christiansen, Daniel Garro, Anthony Kosar, Anne Salvatore, Arlene Wilner
+Kelly Bidle, Pamela Brown, Lucien Frary, Daniel Garro, Judith Johnston, Arlene Wilner

-The Baccalaureate Honors Program (BHP) is the University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual capability who choose to become Baccalaureate Scholars.
-Interdisciplinary in orientation, the program enables the Baccalaureate Scholars to explore diverse forms of thought, expression and institutions past and present-an exploration that will enable them to meet future challenges with confidence.
-Through a series of team-taught seminars, personal contact with faculty, colloquia and symposia, as well as the honors thesis, the scholars extend their ability to think critically, coherently and systematically about the great themes, ideals and movements of their human heritage.
+The Baccalaureate Honors Program (BHP) is a University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual capability who are invited to become Baccalaureate Scholars.
+Interdisciplinary in orientation, the Westminster Choir College program enables Baccalaureate Scholars at Westminster to expand their knowledge and interest in the liberal arts during their music study.
+Through a series of teamtaught seminars, single discipline honors courses and other options for music honors study, as well as an honors thesis, scholars extend their ability to think critically, coherently, and systematically about the great themes, ideals and movements of their human heritage.

-Students are invited to the Baccalaureate Honors Program as entering freshmen, and may apply as currently enrolled freshmen or sophomores, or as transfer freshmen or sophomores.
-BHP students generally score 1200 or higher on their SATs, with a minimum verbal score at or about 600.
-Students currently enrolled at Rider must have at least a 3.25 GPA at the time of application to the program.
+Students are invited to join the Westminster Baccalaureate Honors Program as entering freshmen and may apply as currently enrolled freshmen or sophomores.
+Generally, students with SAT and high school GPA scores in the top 20% of the entering Westminster freshmen class are considered for invitation into the WCC BHP program.
+Students currently enrolled at Rider University must have at least a 3.3 GPA at the time of application to the program.
+In order to remain in the Baccalaureate Honors Program, the student must maintain a minimum cumulative GPA of 3.3.